sazio/sazio.github.io/_posts/2020-12-10-A Bunch of Words- an Introduction to SpaCy on CORD-19.md

+---
+title: 'A Bunch of Words: an Introduction to SpaCy on CORD-19'
+date: 2020-12-10
+permalink: /posts/2020/10/A-Bunch-of-Words:-an-Introduction-to-SpaCy-on-CORD-1/
+tags:
+  - natural language processing
+  - covid-19
+---

 A Bunch of Words: an Introduction to SpaCy on CORD-19
 =====================================================

 Episode 1: Linguistic Features & Text Processing